 Blog Hero

-What Eye Drops Are Best After Cataract Surgery?
+What Eye Drops Are Best After Laser Cataract Surgery?

 Schedule an Appointment

-Cataract surgery patients receive eye drops immediately and consistently after their procedure.
+Laser cataract surgery patients receive cataract eye drops immediately and consistently after their procedure.
 But which eye drops will your eye care team prescribe?
 What are the best medications for your eye care needs?
+The Albemarle experts in Edenton, Elizabeth City, Kinston, Kitty Hawk, Washington, and Chesapeake answer these questions below.

 A cataract is a cloudy or opaque area that develops on the lens.
 The lens or crystalline lens is a transparent, biconvex structure (rounded outward on both sides) located behind the iris.
 The lens changes shape to focus light entering the eye.